webplatform/docs/Accessibility_basics/index.md

 Since then, W3C WAI has developed a new set of guidelines named Web Content Accessibility Guidelines 2.0 (WCAG2.0), which was published in December 2008 and which succeeds version 1.0.

 WCAG 2.0 aims to be more technology-agnostic than WCAG 1.0, meaning it can be applied to any web-based technique, be it HTML, CSS, Flash, PDF, or others.
-Since the standard deals with concepts about accessibility rather than concrete technical details it’s important to pay attension to the surrounding documents to the standard.
-The [http://www.w3.org/TR/WCAG20 “standard” document] of WCAG 2.0 will provide the understanding but the [http://www.w3.org/TR/WCAG20-TECHS/ “techniques” document] provides solid implementable pieces of information for the developer.
-This is broken up into “general” techniques (technology ambiguous) and specifics for individual W3C technologies.
-The W3C doesn’t write documents for proprietary technologies but provides links to techniques for technologies like Flash, PDF or Silverlight from other sources such as Adobe and Microsoft.
+Since the standard deals with concepts about accessibility rather than concrete technical details it’s important to pay attention to the surrounding documents to the standard.
+The [http://www.w3.org/TR/WCAG20 “standard” document] of WCAG 2.0 provides the understanding but the [http://www.w3.org/TR/WCAG20-TECHS/ “techniques” document] provides solid implementable pieces of information for desiners, developers, and everybody involved with the creation of web content.
+These techniques are broken up into “general” techniques (which are technology ambiguous) and specifics for individual W3C technologies.
+W3C doesn’t write documents for proprietary technologies but provides links to techniques for technologies like Flash, PDF or Silverlight from other sources such as Adobe and Microsoft.

-It’s important to note that web sites aren’t expected to fulfill all of these requirements.
-The technology a user has should do some of the work too.
-For example it is expected that a screen reader will read pages to people who need it, rather than every web site providing an audio version of the content.
-However, the web site is expected to provide pages that can be read using common screen reading technology in order to make this possible.
-This difference is important, as it’s the difference between a web site with an “accessibility widgets” (like a button to make the fonts a bit bigger) and a web page that will work in a multitude of different situations (eg varying browsers and devices that would be impossible to anticipate).
+It’s important to note that web sites aren’t expected to fulfill all of these requirements or employ each and every technique.
+The technology a user has should do some of the work, too.
+For example, it is expected that a screen reader will read pages to people who need it, rather than every web site providing an audio version of the content.
+However, the web site is expected to provide pages that ''can'' be read using common screen reading technology in order to make this possible.
+This difference is important, as it’s the difference between a web site with an “accessibility widget” (like a button to make the fonts a bit bigger) and a web page that will work in a multitude of different situations (e.g. varying browsers and future devices that would be impossible to anticipate).

 This is why the WCAG standard was designed to be part of a suite of three recommendations.
-Another recommendation covers what is called “User Agents”: the User Agent Accessibility Guidelines – UAAG, currently at [http://www.w3.org/TR/UAAG10/ version 1], but [ http://www.w3.org/TR/UAAG20/ version 2] is in the making.
+Another recommendation covers what is called “User Agents”: the User Agent Accessibility Guidelines – UAAG, currently at [http://www.w3.org/TR/UAAG10/ version 1], but [http://www.w3.org/TR/UAAG20/ version 2] is in the making.
 UAAG describes how browsers and any extra technology people might need to use the web (like screen readers) deal with web content.
 The third one, the Authoring Tool Accessibility Guidelines 2.0 ([http://www.w3.org/TR/ATAG20/ ATAG 2.0]) covers authoring tools or content management systems—it aims to try to make these tools do more of the work of making pages accessible.
-Only if those three Guidelines, WCAG, UAAG, and ATAG play together, an accessible experience for people with disabilities is guaranteed.
+Only if those three guidelines, WCAG, UAAG, and ATAG play together, an accessible experience for people with disabilities is possible.

 WCAG 2.0 builds on WCAG 1.0, because the fundamental issues of web accessibility remained the same, though there are some differences in the approach and requirements between WCAG 1.0 and WCAG 2.0.

 Web content that meets WCAG 1.0 will already be a long way to fulfilling WCAG 2.0.
 In most cases only minimal work will be needed, and design or coding practices should not require significant changes in order to meet WCAG 2.0.
 However, it does take some time to understand the different approach in WCAG 2.0.

-WCAG 2.0 is downwards compatible with WCAG 1.0, so one can have a web site meet both WCAG 1.0 and 2.0 (however, a site that meets only WCAG 2.0 does not automatically meet WCAG 1.0, because version 2.0 is more flexible in some areas).
+WCAG 2.0 is downwards compatible with WCAG 1.0, so you can have a web site that meets both WCAG 1.0 and 2.0 (however, a site that meets only WCAG 2.0 does not automatically meet WCAG 1.0, because version 2.0 is more flexible in some areas).

 Probably the most important point from a developers perspective: everything in WCAG 2.0 is testable.
-This was one of the underlying principles in the development of the new guidelines: All success criteria must be verifyable and testable.
-This is important since otherwise it would not be possible to determine whether a page met or failed to meet the success criteria.
+This was one of the underlying principles in the development of the new guidelines: all success criteria must be verifyable and testable.
+This is important, since otherwise it would not be possible to determine whether a page meets or fails the success criteria.
 The success criteria can be tested by a combination of machine and human evaluation as long as it is possible to determine whether a success criterion has been satisfied with a high level of confidence.

 As an example, WCAG 2.0 gives you clear guidance on how to measure sufficient contrast of your design by providing an algorithm and testable statements in form of minimum contrast ratios that can be tested against with tools which are readily available free of charge.